apache/www-site/README.md

 ## Documentation

-Read the [Getting started guide](https://infra.apache.org/asf-pelican-gettingstarted.html) and the pages it links to.
+Read the [ASF-Pelican Getting started guide](https://infra.apache.org/asf-pelican-gettingstarted.html) and the pages it links to.

 ## Notes